knight-lang/knight-lang/specs.md

 ## 4.1 Nullary (Arity 0)

 ### 4.1.1 `TRUE()`
-As discussed in the [Boolean](#Boolean) section, `TRUE` may either be interpreted as a function of arity 0, or a literal value---they're equivalent.
+As discussed in the [Boolean](#Boolean) section, `TRUE` may either be interpreted as a function of arity 0, or a literal value—they're equivalent.
 See the section for more details.

 ### 4.1.2 `FALSE()`
-As discussed in the [Boolean](#Boolean) section, `FALSE` may either be interpreted as a function of arity 0, or a literal value---they're equivalent.
+As discussed in the [Boolean](#Boolean) section, `FALSE` may either be interpreted as a function of arity 0, or a literal value—they're equivalent.
 See the section for more details.

 ### 4.1.3 `NULL()`
-As discussed in the [Null](#Null) section, `NULL` may either be interpreted as a function of arity 0, or a literal value---they're equivalent.
+As discussed in the [Null](#Null) section, `NULL` may either be interpreted as a function of arity 0, or a literal value—they're equivalent.
 See the section for more details.

 ### 4.1.4 `PROMPT()`
 This must read a line from stdin until the `\n` character is encountered, of an EOF occurs, whatever happens first.
 If the line ended with `\r\n` or `\n`, those character must be stripped out as well, regardless of the operating system.
 The resulting string (without trailing `\r\n`/`\n`) must be returned.